robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 - Brief story or resonance.
 - Name the **Artist** and the fictional **Artwork Title**.
 - Clarify that the work is inspired by the artist’s style.
+- Append `If you love this artwork, click ❤️ to save it and revisit later.
+It helps support Filipino heritage art on Etsy.` towards the end of Paragraph 2

 ### Paragraph 3: Technical Specs and Delivery
-- File formats, aspect ratios, exact print sizes, 300 DPI, delivery as instant digital download.
+- JPEG format, A1, 300 DPI, delivery as instant digital download.
 - Include simple print guidance if useful.

 ### Paragraph 4: Suggested Uses and Gentle Nudge
 - Rooms, occasions, gifting ideas.
 - Close with a clear call to download and print.

-Merge Paragraphs 1-4 in one cohesive full description
+Merge Paragraphs 1-4 in one cohesive full description and append `If you love this artwork, Add this to Your Cart Now.
+It helps support Filipino heritage art on Etsy.` as the last sentence

 ## OUTPUT FORMAT
 1. **Artist Style Research Summary**